 The district will focus this year on making students feel important and creating goals to achieve.
-This is part of each buildings school improvement plans.
-This plan will include class lessons focused on respectful behaviors, daily affirmations recited by students, positive student achievements, monthly parents meetings to address the school improvement plans with parents and where students are tracking as well as work with University of Illinois extension office to present programs on positive behavior skills.
+This is part of each buildings school improvement plan.
+This plan will include class lessons focused on respectful behaviors, daily affirmations recited by students, positing positive student achievements, monthly parent meetings to address the school improvement plans with parents and where students are tracking as well as work with University of Illinois extension office to present programs on positive behaviors kills.
 This goal is to create a positive, safe learning environment for all children.
 The district will continue work with Ogle County Educational Coop. for special education services ensuring all students receive proper services for success in education.
 Each building has a counselor on staff with the elementary school also having a social worker on staff to address personal issues that may arise for students.
 The district has an agreement with Sinnissippi Centers for the high school students to provide additional counseling services as well as intervention services when the need may arise.
-The elementary school has a Reading Team staff to assist students who require additional services to achieve reading goals as well as as a summer reading program.
-The junior high has an after school program to tutor students in the curriculum in which they are struggling.
-The high school has Hawk Time which provides students access to teachers for tutoring during lunch times, a freshman program to ensure they are on track to graduate by the time they complete their first year of high school, as well as access to a teacher before school.
-The district wants to create a positive environment with access to services for personal issues so the focus can be on education while the student is at school.
+The elementary school has a Reading Team staff to assist students who require additional services to achieve reading goals as well as a summer reading program.
+The district worts to create a positive environment with access to services for personal issues so the focus can be on education while the student is at school.
 These services are open to all students regardless of sex, race, gender, creed or disability.